cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Either expiryDuration or eternal must be set explicitly in this release.
 See: https://github.com/cache2k/cache2k/issues/21
   * Return value of `Cache.iterator()` changed from `ClosableIterator` to `Iterator`
   * `ExperimentalBulkCacheSource` removed
+  * CacheConfig renamed and moved to new destination

 ## Bug fixes